aswomeperson/Football_Budddy/README.md

 # Football_Budddy
-This is the code for football buddy!- Do Not Steal
+This is the code for football buddy!
+This Is THE CODE IF YOU WANT TO IMPORT CODE FROM GITHUB FEEL FREE TO COPY AND PASTE BUT YOU MUST INCLUDE THE README.MD AND CREDITS TO RESPECTIVE OWNERS THANK YOU-